ahmediabdulazeem/mobtech/README.md

-# mobtech_course
+# mobtech
-this is project mobtech
+this is project just for study and make more clear to dart features , different flutter methods